 Day 1: City Tour – Table Mountain

 Upon your arrival at Cape Town airport, you'll be met by your German-speaking tour guide and taken to your hotel.
 After check-in, the sightseeing begins!
 You will have the opportunity to get a first impression of all the beautiful sights the city has to offer.
 Amongst others, you will visit the 'Castle of Good Hope', the oldest remaining building in Cape Town, as well as the 'Bo Kaap', the Malay Quarter.
-Our tour starts with a walk through 'Company's Garden', from where we head towards the bright colours and lively activity of Green Market Square.
-After this, if the weather permits, we will take the cable car up Table Mountain.
-This over 1000m high landmark offers the most spectacular views over the city and the sea.
+Our tour starts with a walk through of the 'Company's Garden', from where we head towards the bright colours and lively activity of Green Market Square.
+Thereafter, if the weather permits, we will take the cable car up Table Mountain.
+This over 1000m high landmark offers the most spectacular views of the city and the sea.
 To conclude the first Day, you may choose to be taken to the V&A Waterfront or head home to wind down at the hotel.

 B/ Cape Town

 - Malay Quarter/ Bo Kaap

 Day 2: Peninsula Tour

 Discover the natural environment of Cape Town with a trip around the peninsula.
 Starting off in Clifton, the tour takes you along the scenic Atlantic Coast, past Camps Bay to Hout Bay.
 From here, we'll make our way to the Cape of Good Hope Nature Reserve and Cape Point via Chapman's Peak Drive, one of the world's most scenic coastal roads.
 From the tip of Cape Point, which can be reached on foot or via funicular, a breath-taking panoramic view unfolds.
 On the way back, we'll drive along False Bay and stop at Boulders Beach to visit the penguin colony.
 An appropriate climax to this day, surrounded by nature, will be played out in the lush Kirstenbosch Botanical Gardens.